 Sound curtains are made of quilted vinyl, vinyl-coated fiberglass cloth, and fiberglass batting.
 The sound blankets have grommets across the top border so that they can easily be hung from a hanging track or a floor mounted column.
 They also feature Velcro fasteners along the vertical edges and are flame resistant.

 The quilted vinyl-coated panels have many curved surfaces that redirect sound waves so that they are less coherent and are made harmless.
 The batting in the panels absorb sound waves so that the environment is quieter.
 They come in different levels of thickness to absorb varying degrees of noise.

-The acoustical curtains can have windows and come in different colors.
-They can be used as curtain enclosures, partition walls, sliding doors and as acoustical wraps.
+The modular outdoor acoustic panels are available with clear vinyl windows and come in different colors.
+They can be used as curtain enclosures, partition walls, sliding doors, and acoustical wraps.

 Outdoor sound curtains are used to enclose compressors and hydraulic pumps.
 They serve as partitions for blower noise and outdoor fence construction.
 The panels also control noise from industrial projects like HVAC units.
 Factories, industrial sites, mining and manufacturing facilities commonly use them to comply with OSHA’s industrial safety noise levels.